umbralcalc/foxi/README.md

 ### The expected utilities used include...

-1. The expected ln-Bayes factor between models and its maximum-likelihood averaged equivalent (see arxiv:XXXXXXXX).
+1. The expected ln-Bayes factor between models and its Marginal-Likelihood averaged equivalent (see arxiv:XXXXXXXX).

 2. The decisivity between models (see arxiv:XXXXXXXX) its maximum-likelihood averaged equivalent.